September 29, 2021

 Big Tech Digs Deep To Tackle Growth Of Cybercrime

-The recent White House Security Summit saw President Biden host CEOs from the tech, energy and finance, education and insurance sectors as part of the ongoing response to the cyberattacks that have impacted government networks and critical infrastructure.
+The recent White House Security Summit saw CEOs from the tech, energy and finance, education and insurance sectors as part of the ongoing response to the cyberattacks that have impacted government networks and critical infrastructure.

 The event included breakout sessions focusing on issues such as ‘Critical Infrastructure Resilience’ and ‘Building Enduring Cybersecurity’ for the insurance sector, and resulted in a series of cybersecurity pledges, with some of the biggest tech brands announcing multi-billion dollar investment to address current and future risks.